FormulaRacingatUCDavis/VCU-Firmware-FE9-Prototype/README.md

-# VCU-Firmware-FE8
-Vehicle Control Unit/Pedal Node Code
+# Vehicle Control Unit

+This is the *prototype* code for the VCU.

+**Contents**
+- VCU finite state machine
+- Pedal node code